 Traditions and customs function like time capsules, a snapshot of the cultural narrative.
-These tools serve several essential functions in our lives.
+The value of storytelling and cultural traditions is largely overlooked in the modern age, but these tools serve several essential functions in our lives.
 See how you can use them to make life more meaningful.

 The Culture Snapshot

 Customs and cultural practices communicate a message.
 These are markers and time capsules of information.
 In some ways, our traditions remain a legacy for future generations.
 It is a picture of a point in time.

 Many of the best-known customs started as a story or an oral tradition.
 It wasn’t until forms of written language became a part of a culture that they documented them.
 Many ancient stories, customs, and rituals existed for eons in the oral tradition long before documented.
 The most popular stories are in the sacred texts of religion.

 Many of these customs contain superficial meaning.
 But many of the symbols of these stories have intrinsic or hidden knowledge.
 The intent, content, and context are all critical elements of these stories.
 You divide traditions into several categories: personal, family, community, society, cultural, spiritual, and religious.